top of page

 RULES AND REGULATIONS

-All projects and exhibits entered in the Peterborough Regional Science Fair must meet the following criteria and deadlines
+All projects entered must meet the following criteria and deadline

-• Deadline for submitting entry fee and signature pages is: Tuesday March19, at MIDNIGHT Late Entries will NOT be accepted.
-There are NO exceptions.
+Late Entries will NOT be accepted.
+There are NO exceptions

 • Attending classes from Kindergarten to Grade 12 at a public, separate, private school, home-school